 Committees meet regularly, normally twice per year.
-The programmes for the Committees are for a four year period, usually from one Conference to the next.
-Each Committee has a Chair and Vice-Chair, and normally comprise a number of working groups.
+The programmes for the Committees are for a four-year period, usually from one Conference to the next.
+Each Committee has a Chair and Vice-Chair, and normally comprises a number of working groups.

-Draft Recommendations and Guidelines, and other documents created by the Committees may address topics relating to management, operations, engineering, emerging technologies and training.
+Draft Recommendations and Guidelines and other documents created by the Committees may address topics relating to management, operations, engineering, emerging technologies and training.
 They are forwarded to the Council for approval before being published on the website.

-All members are eligible to participate in the Committees which are presently:
+All members are eligible to participate in the Committees, which are presently:

 the AtoN Requirements and Management Committee (ARM);